cthoyt/cthoyt.github.io/mentorship.md

 ## My Mentees

-During my master's and doctoral work at the Fraunhofer from 2016-2019, I had the opportunity to recruit, mentor, and work with many wonderful
+I've had the opportunity to recruit, mentor, and work with many wonderful
 students:

 <ul>